syncfusion-content/uwp-docs/uwp/SfPicker/cascading.md

         /// <summary>

-        /// Headers api is holds the column name for every column in cascading picker
+        /// Headers API is holds the column name for every column in cascading picker

         /// </summary>